szooberry/pandas-challenge/README.md

 The report contains data collected from 15 city schools.
 These schools teach a collective 39,170 students, have a total budget of $24,649,428.00 across the schools.

-The overall passing rate of all 15 schools is %65.
-Generally, the average math passing rates are lower than the average reading passing rate across all schools.

 This repository contains the following:
 1. The resources folder found under PyCitySchools contains two CSV's with both school data and individual student data respecitvely
 2. The PyCitySchoolsAnalysis.ipynb file contains a Jupyter Notebook which merges the data files, and produces several data tables containing analysis of the school and student data.